robbiemu/advent_of_code_2022_rust/README.md

 Despite the negatives, and the fact that javascript speed improvements keep pushing the bar, in a way that probably obviates the virtual dom approach of dioxus in the long term, its amazingly javascript-y and delivers in full on its promise of giving you a rusty experience in html composition.

+Part 2 was unsolvable in reasonable time without reading at least enough in searches to find that people were talking about lines and intersections.

 ![screenshot](assets/day_15.png)